Awesome Academy: Class in Session!

 Do you remember what comprehending means?

 There goes the bell again.
 We hope you enjoyed today’s lessons, and we’ll be back for more fun learning at Awesome Academy very soon!
-And don’t forget to share your work by tagging us @ogdolls!
+Don’t forget to share your work by tagging us @ogdolls!